 Michael C. Hickey

 For a fortnight the tsar ignored panicked messages and reports, pleading for his return to Petrograd.
 Nicholas instead responded as he often had before: by ordering the Petrograd garrison into the streets to enforce order.
-Meanwhile the Duma, which had been growing in confidence and anti-tsarist belligerence, began to insist on the replacement of government ministers.
+Meanwhile, the Duma, which had been growing in confidence and anti-tsarist belligerence, began to insist on the replacement of government ministers.
 Rodzianko, the Duma president, telegrammed the tsar and informed him that “there is anarchy in the capital.
 The government is paralysed.
 It is necessary immediately to entrust a person who enjoys the confidence of the country with the formation of the government.
 Any delay is death”.
 Annoyed by what he considered to be Rodzianko’s overreaction, Nicholas made one last fatal mistake: he ordered the dissolution of the Duma.
 This time, however, the Duma refused.
 Not only did it continue meeting, it also formed a provisional committee of 12 men and charged them with formulating plans for a temporary national government.
-On the same day (February 28th) the city’s Soviet, which first met amid the turmoil of 1905, decided to re-form.
+On the same day (February 28th) the city’s Soviet, which first met amid the turmoil of 1905, decided to reform.
 Comprised mainly of Mensheviks and Socialist-Revolutionaries, the Petrograd Soviet pledged to represent the interests of workers, soldiers and sailors.
 Russia now had two new political entities: one unelected but given delegated authority from the Duma; the other with no official authority but backed by the disgruntled working masses.

 Whatever the importance of the Duma and the Soviet, the critical group at this time was the Imperial Army.
 If the army decided to obey the tsar’s orders, the February Revolution would be crushed.
 Fearing an imminent slaughter in Petrograd, and perhaps an outbreak of civil war, the Duma’s provisional committee asked military commanders not to carry out the tsar’s orders.
-They need not have worried, since few soldiers in Petrograd intended to obey them.
+They need not have worried since few soldiers in Petrograd intended to obey them.
 Garrison battalions sent to deal with protestors and rioters often did nothing.
 Some dismounted or broke ranks and joined the protestors they had been ordered to shoot.
 One platoon, issued with orders to fire on demonstrators, chose instead to shoot its commanding officer.

 Finally succumbing to the realities of the situation, Nicholas II boarded a train back to St Petersburg – but his journey was soon stalled by breakdowns in railway infrastructure.
 The tsar’s train carriage was delayed on a siding at Pskov, just across the Estonian border.
 On March 2nd Nicholas was met in his railway car by a delegation from the Duma, which insisted on nothing less than his abdication.
-The tsar, still clinging to the idea that his dynasty could be saved by forced, asked for time to consult his generals.
+The tsar, still clinging to the idea that his dynasty could be saved by force, asked for time to consult his generals.
 But the delegation had come armed: they showed Nicholas telegrams from his generals that urged him to resign the throne.
-Eventually Nicholas relented and signed the instrument of abdication, surrendering the autocratic power to Michael, his brother.
+Eventually, Nicholas relented and signed the instrument of abdication, surrendering the autocratic power to Michael, his brother.
 Michael, however, refused to accept the crown unless an elected constituent assembly offered it to him.
 The throne, therefore, became empty.
 With the stroke of a pen, Nicholas II signed away more than 300 years of Romanov autocracy.

 1. The February Revolution began as a public strike about food and fuel shortages in the Russian capital Petrograd.